 Has there ever been years when Parliament could not hold meetings?
 What happened?

-For example, during the Covid-19 pandemic in 2020, the Parliament decided to change its schedule and postpone some meetings of the Senate and House of Representatives.
-In 2020 the Senate met for a total of 46 days and the House of Representatives met for a total of 58 days.
+An example of where Parliament limited its meetings was during the Covid-19 pandemic in 2020.
+The Parliament decided to change its schedule and postpone some meetings of the Senate and House of Representatives.
+In 2020, the Senate met for a total of 46 days and the House of Representatives met for a total of 58 days.
 There were fewer senators and members attending these meetings than usual.
 On average, the Senate and House usually meet for 67 days, and most senators and members attend.

 Parliamentary Education Office (peo.gov.au)